buttonsrtoys/mvvm_plus/README.md

 ## notifyListeners vs buildView

 When your View and ViewModel classes are instantiated, `buildView` is added as a listener to your ViewModel.
 So, calling `buildView` or `notifyListeners` from within your ViewModel will both rebuild your View.
 So, what's the difference between calling `buildView` and `notifyListeners`?
-Nothing, except if your ViewModel is registered--any listeners to your registered ViewModel will be called on `notifyListeners` but not on `buildView`.
+Nothing, unless your ViewModel is registered--any listeners to your registered ViewModel will be called on `notifyListeners` but not on `buildView`.
 So, to eliminate unnecessary builds, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## ValueNotifiers